 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
-We believe that many pupils, at some time in their academy career, may experience difficulties which affect their learning, and we recognise that these may be long or short term.
+We believe that many pupils, at some time in their academic career, may experience difficulties which affect theirlearning, and we recognise that these may be long or short term.